Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/EmbeddedUserManual.md

 ###### Ultrasonic Distance Sensor (HC-SR04)

 Connect the trigger pin on the sensor to pin 20 on Heltec and the echo pin on the sensor to pin 19 on Heltec.
 Connect VCC on sensor to VCC 5V on Heltec.
 Connect GND on sensor to GND on Heltec.
-DHT Sensor: Connect data on sensor to pin 8 on Heltec.
-Connect VCC on sensor to VCC 5V or VCC 3,3V on Heltec.
-Connect GND on sensor to GND on Heltec.

 ###### DHT11 Sensor